ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.8.5
+### Release 1.8.6

- - added encoding support for JRuby where possible when in 1.9 mode.
+ - Removed broken check for matching start and end element names in SAX mode.
+The names are still included in the handler callbacks so the user can perform the check is desired.

 ## <a name="description">Description</a>